 The HARMONY Alliance was established in January 2017.
 This website offers a glance of who we are, what we offer and how we work.

-The HARMONY Alliance is a European Network of Excellence for Big Data in Hematology, consisting of 53 partners.
-Partners are representatives from Medical Centers, Universities, Patient Organizations, Medicines Authorities, Pharmaceutical Companies, Information and Communications Technology Companies and the European Hematology Association.
+The HARMONY Alliance is a European Network of Excellence for Big Data in Hematology, consisting of Partners and Associated Members, representatives from Medical Centers, Universities, Patient Organizations, Medicines Authorities, Pharmaceutical Companies, Information and Communications Technology Companies and the European Hematology Association.
 Click here for an overview of all HARMONY Partners.

 What is meant by Big Data in healthcare? / How is Big Data in healthcare collected and analysed? / Who can use Big Data in healthcare and how? / What are the benefits of using Big Data for patients? / What are health outcomes? / Why is value-based and outcomes-focused healthcare important?
 Find the answers here >>